Stacihs/arcade-game-clone/README.md

 #### Game Access

 You can access this game by going to https://stacihs.github.io/arcade-game-clone/.
+You may also clone or download the repository, to play the game locally on your device.
 The recommended browser for play is Google Chrome.

 #### Rules of Play